d8ahazard/Adalight-FastLED-Plus/README.md

 For more information on my own ambilight setup, see [the project page](https://www.partsnotincluded.com/diy-ambilight-ws2812b/) on [PartsNotIncluded.com](http://www.partsnotincluded.com/).

+## What's the "Plus" For?

+I've added a few small features for convenience/completeness:

+A secondary command protocol, currently only used to request device state and set brightness...but extensible to really...anything.
+The option to store user-defined brightness in EEPROM, allowing changes to persist between power off/on.
+Gamma correction...more or less the same values used by WLED.
+A "maximum brightness" value, used to restrict the max input from the user to avoid power issues.

+## Future Ideas

+I don't want to make this too bloated - but I'm considering the possibility of adding a few more features, just haven't decided when or if I will for sure or not:

+Auto-Brightness-Limiter: Similar to WLED, a simple option that can restrict the overall brightness of the LEDs if the total appx. used voltage exceeds a user-defined limit.

+Setter for LED Count, type: Because the command protocol is pretty extensible, adding options to set other params like LED count, type, debugging, or even Gamma Correction is quite trivial.

+Adjustable gamma correction: Just another parameter with a quick function to calculate the Gamma Table being used.

+Startup animation: Because why not? :P

 ## Basic Setup

 Open the LEDstream_FastLED file in the Arduino IDE and customize the settings at the top for your setup.
 You will need to change: